Raising of school leaving age: Australia

-The current age at which a child can leave compulsory education in the state of New South Wales was raised to 14 in May 2009.
-The Education Minister Carmel Tebbutt stated "all the research shows that if students either get their Higher School Certificate or an equivalent vocational qualification, then their employment opportunities in later life are far greater and so is their income-earning capacity.".
+The age at which a child can leave compulsory education in the state of New South Wales was raised to 16 in May 2009, and to 17 in January 2010.
+The Education Minister Carmel Tebbutt stated "all the research shows that if students either get their Higher School Certificate or an equivalent vocational qualification, then their employment opportunities in later life are far greater and so is their income-earning capacity."

-The state of South Australia also suggested similar proposals in March 2006, saying that their school minimum age should be raised from 13 to 14 by 2008.
+The state of South Australia also suggested similar proposals in March 2006, saying that their school leaving age should be raised from 16 to 17 by 2008.
 Independent state MP Bob Such suggests that it may not happen for at least another four years, whilst in the meantime, too many children are leaving school without any qualifications.
-The age will be raised by law on 1 January 2009 to 17 or 16 if the person is working or training.
+The age was raised by law on 1 January 2009 to 17 or 16 if the person is working or training.

-Tasmania has for decades had their school leaving age set at 15, with a requirement to be participating in education or training until age 16 recently enacted as of 2007 according to the Department of Education.
+Tasmania has for decades had their school leaving age set at 15, with a requirement to be participating in education or training until age 16 enacted as of 2007 according to the Department of Education.

 The Western Australian government is pushing the minimum school leaving age up from 15 in 2006 to 16 in January 2007 and to 17 in January 2008.
+As of 2013 the age was raised to 17 and 6 months.

 Victoria changed their school leaving age from 15 to 16 in 2006.
+Since 2010, it is 17.

 The minimum ages for leaving school (but not necessarily education) are currently the following: